pokusio/k3s-topgun/README.md

 Flags:
   -a, --api-port --api-port [HOST:]HOSTPORT                            Specify the Kubernetes API server port exposed on the LoadBalancer (Format: --api-port [HOST:]HOSTPORT)
-                                                                        - Example: `k3d create -m 3 -a 0.0.0.0:6550` (default "6443")
+                                                                        - Example: `k3d create -m 3 -a 0.0.0.0:6550` (default "random")
-  -h, --help                                                           help for cluster -i, --image string                                                   Specify k3s image that you want to use for the nodes (default "docker.io/rancher/k3s:v1.17.4-k3s1")
+  -h, --help                                                           help for cluster -i, --image string                                                   Specify k3s image that you want to use for the nodes (default "docker.io/rancher/k3s:v1.18.4-k3s1")
       --k3s-agent-arg k3s agent                                        Additional args passed to the k3s agent command on worker nodes (new flag per arg)
       --k3s-server-arg k3s server                                      Additional args passed to the k3s server command on master nodes (new flag per arg)
   -m, --masters int                                                    Specify how many masters you want to create (default 1)
       --network string                                                 Join an existing network
-      --no-image-volume                                                Disable the creation of a volume for importing images -p, --port [HOST:][HOSTPORT:]CONTAINERPORT[/PROTOCOL][@NODEFILTER]   Map ports from the node containers to the host (Format: [HOST:][HOSTPORT:]CONTAINERPORT[/PROTOCOL][@NODEFILTER])
+      --no-image-volume                                                Disable the creation of a volume for importing images --no-lb                                                          Disable the creation of a LoadBalancer in front of the master nodes
+  -p, --port [HOST:][HOSTPORT:]CONTAINERPORT[/PROTOCOL][@NODEFILTER]   Map ports from the node containers to the host (Format: [HOST:][HOSTPORT:]CONTAINERPORT[/PROTOCOL][@NODEFILTER])
                                                                         - Example: `k3d create -w 2 -p 8080:80@worker[0] -p 8081@worker[1]`
+      --switch                                                         Directly switch the default kubeconfig's current-context to the new cluster's context (implies --update-kubeconfig)
+      --timeout duration                                               Rollback changes if cluster couldn't be created in specified duration.
-      --secret string                                                  Specify a cluster secret.
+      --token string                                                   Specify a cluster token.
 By default, we generate one.
-      --timeout duration                                               Rollback changes if cluster couldn't be created in specified duration.
       --update-kubeconfig                                              Directly update the default kubeconfig with the new cluster's context
   -v, --volume --volume [SOURCE:]DEST[@NODEFILTER[;NODEFILTER...]]
 Mount volumes into the nodes (Format: --volume [SOURCE:]DEST[@NODEFILTER[;NODEFILTER...]]
                                                                         - Example: `k3d create -w 2 -v /my/path@worker[0,1] -v /tmp/test:/tmp/other@master[0]`
       --wait                                                           Wait for the master(s) to be ready before returning.
-Use '--timeout DURATION' to not wait forever.
+Use '--timeout DURATION' to not wait forever. (default true)
   -w, --workers int                                                    Specify how many workers you want to create

 Global Flags:
-  -r, --runtime string   Choose a container runtime environment [docker, containerd] (default "docker")
       --verbose   Enable verbose output (debug logging) jbl@pc-alienware-jbl:~$

 ```